Individual Psychotherapy Counselling

 Getting help for drug or alcohol addiction is your first step toward recovery and a better life.

 Under the guidance of psychotherapists and addiction counsellors, psychotherapy helps people identify and overcome concerns that are difficult to manage on their own.
 By attending therapy, a person has the opportunity to broaden their support network and gain a better understanding of themselves.
 If a person is feeling overwhelmed or notice that their daily life is being negatively affected by their mental health or relationships, then reaching out for individual therapy may be the next step.
 In fact, psychotherapy is a vital part of treatment and recovery for most people struggling with addiction.
-Psychotherapy is central to our men’s addiction treatment programs at Canadian Health Recovery Centre.
+Psychotherapy is central to our addiction treatment programs at Gateway Recovery Centre.
 Learn more about what psychotherapy is and its benefits.

 What Is Psychotherapy?